muggenstuermer/City_Ornaments_MU_2.0/README.md

 	- some objects were newly created and adapted for use in the NW (decal)
 	- 2 new streets in the Hacienda look were created.finally bridges for the Hacienda
-	- In case you want to use another rail/road crossing mod,an assets.xml has been provided in which the adjustments for the rail/road crossing have been removed.it is located directly in the mod folder (assets.xml_no_changing_Street_Rails_Crossing). please rename this file to "assets.xml" ,the original from the path "[Mugge] City_Ornaments_2.0_MU/data/config/main/asset" please save once (backup)or rename and/or replace with the one without rail crossings.and you can use other mods which modify the rail/road crossings.
+	- In case you want to use another rail/road crossing mod,an assets.xml has been provided in which the adjustments for the rail/road crossing have been removed.it is located directly in the mod folder (assets.xml_no_changing_Street_Rails_Crossing). please rename this file to "assets.xml" ,the original from the path "[Ornamental] City_Ornaments_2.0_MU/data/config/main/asset" please save once (backup)or rename and/or replace with the one without rail crossings.and you can use other mods which modify the rail/road crossings.
 	  However, the "railway" content from 2.2 will then look a bit strange.